wanyuenmei/quilt/docs/GettingStarted.md

 ## Your First Quilt-managed Infrastructure
-We suggest you read [`quilt/nginx/main.js`](https://github.com/quilt/nginx/blob/master/main.js) to understand the infrastructure defined by this Quilt.js spec.
+We suggest you read [`quilt/nginx/main.js`](https://github.com/quilt/nginx/blob/master/main.js) to understand the infrastructure defined by this Quilt.js blueprint.

-### Acquire the Nginx Spec
+### Acquire the Nginx Blueprint
-In order to run the Nginx spec, we'll have to download it first.
+In order to run the Nginx blueprint, we'll have to download it first.
 We'll simply clone it:
 ```bash
 git clone https://github.com/quilt/nginx